rdmtc/node-red-contrib-sun-position/blind_control.md

       - **9** - blind position calculated by sun position
       - **10** - defined cloud condition applies
       - **11** - (enhanced settings) blind position calculated by sun position was not used caused by smooth settings
-    - `msg.blindCtrl.reason.state` a short text (same as node status text) representing the reason for the blind position
+    - `blindCtrl.reason.state` a short text (same as node status text) representing the reason for the blind position
-    - `msg.blindCtrl.reason.description` a text, describe the reason for the blind position
+    - `blindCtrl.reason.description` a text, describe the reason for the blind position
-  - `msg.blindCtrl.blind` a object containing all blind settings, only the most interesting ones are explained here
+  - `blindCtrl.blind` a object containing all blind settings, only the most interesting ones are explained here
-    - `msg.blindCtrl.blind.level` - equal to `msg.payload`
+    - `blindCtrl.blind.level` -  the new blind level (numeric value) - equal to `msg.payload` of the first output message.
-    - `msg.blindCtrl.blind.overwrite`
+    - `blindCtrl.blind.overwrite`
-      - `msg.blindCtrl.blind.overwrite.active` - is `true` when overwrite is active, otherwise `false`
+      - `blindCtrl.blind.overwrite.active` - is `true` when overwrite is active, otherwise `false`
-      - `msg.blindCtrl.blind.overwrite.priority` - the priority of the override
+      - `blindCtrl.blind.overwrite.priority` - the priority of the override
-      - `msg.blindCtrl.blind.overwrite.expires` -  is `true` when overwrite expires [exists only if overwrite active]
+      - `blindCtrl.blind.overwrite.expires` -  is `true` when overwrite expires [exists only if overwrite active]
-      - `msg.blindCtrl.blind.overwrite.expireTs` - a timestamp (UNIX) when overwrite expiring [exists only if overwrite expires]
+      - `blindCtrl.blind.overwrite.expireTs` - a timestamp (UNIX) when overwrite expiring [exists only if overwrite expires]
-      - `msg.blindCtrl.blind.overwrite.expireDate` - a timestamp (String) when overwrite expiring [exists only if overwrite expires]
+      - `blindCtrl.blind.overwrite.expireDate` - a timestamp (String) when overwrite expiring [exists only if overwrite expires]
-  - `msg.blindCtrl.rule` - exists only if no override is active
+  - `blindCtrl.rule` - exists only if no override is active
-    - `msg.blindCtrl.rule.active` - `true` if a rule applies
+    - `blindCtrl.rule.active` - `true` if a rule applies
-    - `msg.blindCtrl.rule.ruleId` - number of the rule who applies (is `-1` if no rule has applied)
+    - `blindCtrl.rule.ruleId` - number of the rule who applies (is `-1` if no rule has applied)
-    - `msg.blindCtrl.rule.level` - the blind level defined by the rule [exists only if a rule applies]
+    - `blindCtrl.rule.level` - the blind level defined by the rule [exists only if a rule applies]
-    - `msg.blindCtrl.rule.conditional` - `true` if the rule has a condition [exists only if a rule applies]
+    - `blindCtrl.rule.conditional` - `true` if the rule has a condition [exists only if a rule applies]
-    - `msg.blindCtrl.rule.timeLimited` - `true` if the rule has a time [exists only if a rule applies]
+    - `blindCtrl.rule.timeLimited` - `true` if the rule has a time [exists only if a rule applies]
-  - `msg.blindCtrl.sunPosition` - calculated sub-position data - exists only if sun position is calculated
+  - `blindCtrl.sunPosition` - calculated sub-position data - exists only if sun position is calculated
-    - `msg.blindCtrl.sunPosition.InWindow` - `true` if sun is in window, otherwise `false`
+    - `blindCtrl.sunPosition.InWindow` - `true` if sun is in window, otherwise `false`
-  - `msg.blindCtrl.cloud` - object containing cloud data, exists only if override by cloud is activated!
+  - `blindCtrl.cloud` - object containing cloud data, exists only if override by cloud is activated!
-    - `msg.blindCtrl.cloud.isOperative` - `true` if it is active and defined limit is applicable otherwise `false`
+    - `blindCtrl.cloud.isOperative` - `true` if it is active and defined limit is applicable otherwise `false`

 ### Node Status

-The node status representing the value of the `msg.blindCtrl.reason.state` of the output.
+The node status representing the value of the `blindCtrl.reason.state` of the output.
 The color of the output is as following:

 - red - any error